VoxelPrismatic/rabbit.nvim/README.md

             emphasis = "═",     -- Emphasis around title, like `──══ Rabbit ══──`
         },

-        box_style = "round",    -- One of "round", "square", "thick", "double"
+        width = 64,             -- Width, in columns
+        height = 24,            -- Height, in rows

         -- Where the plugin name should be displayed.
-        -- - "bottom" means in the bottom left corner, but not displayed in full screen -- - "title" means next to rabbit, eg `──══ Rabbit History ══──` -- - "hide" means to not display it at all plugin_name_position = "bottom",
+        -- * "bottom" means in the bottom left corner, but not displayed in full screen -- * "title" means next to rabbit, eg `──══ Rabbit History ══──` -- * "hide" means to not display it at all plugin_name_position = "bottom",

         title = "Rabbit",       -- Title text, eg: `──══ Rabbit ══──` or `──══ NotHarpoon ══──`